-- The Service Lifecycle stream focuses on ITIL® practices within the Service Lifecycle context.
-The primary focus is the Lifecycle itself as well as the processes and practice elements used within it.
+The Service Lifecycle stream focuses on ITIL® practices within the Service Lifecycle context.
+The prime focus is the Lifecycle itself as well as the process and practice elements used within it.

-- The Service Capability stream is for those who wish to obtain an in depth understanding of specific ITIL® processes and roles.
-The primary focus is on process activities, process execution and use throughout the IT Service Lifecycle.
+The Service Capability stream is for those who wish to obtain an in depth understanding of ITIL® processes and roles.
+Attention to the Service Lifecycle is illustrated as part of the curriculum but the primary focus is the on the process activities, execution and use throughout the Service Lifecycle.

-The ITIL® 2011 SD (Service Design) course is part of the ITIL® Intermediate Lifecycle stream.
+The ITIL® SD (Service Design) course is part of the ITIL® Intermediate Lifecycle certification stream.
 The course prepares candidates to take the ITIL® Service Design Intermediate exam as well as providing valuable knowledge that can be implemented in the workplace.
-The Service Design Certificate is a free-standing qualification but is also part of the ITIL® Intermediate Lifecycle Stream.
-It is one of the modules that leads to the ITIL® Expert Certificate in IT Service Management (ITSM).
-The purpose of this module, exam and certificate is, to impart, test, and validate the knowledge on industry practices in IT Service Management as documented in the ITIL® Service Design publication.

 Course and Learning Objectives:

 At the end of this course, you will learn:

 - Functional roles analysis and use of the RACI matrix